mxagar/azure-rag-app/infra/README.md

 }
 ```

-Check account can be reached:
+Check that the account can be reached:

 ```bash
 cd .../infra